grow/grow.dev/content/docs/reference/urls.md

 $localization:
   path: /{locale}/pages/{slug}/

-# In document.yaml (use '$path' instead of 'path' – and only specify document-level paths if you need to override the format set in the blueprint)
+# In document.yaml (only specify document-level paths if you need to override the format set in the blueprint)
 $path: /pages/home/
 $localization:
   path: /{locale}/pages/home/